 For a deeper level of safety consideration, we recommend that you block all requests to the origin server from IP addresses except local IP addresses.
 By doing this, the origin is better protected even if the real IP addresses are disclosed.

-Select the domain name to be configured, and click Setting under the Policy column.
+Go to Access > Web Service, and then select the domain name to be configured, and click Setting under the Policy column.

 Click Setting of Black & White List, and then add the existing local IP addresses to the whitelist.